marle3003/mokapi/docs/configuration/http.md

 ## Configuration

-A list of all options that can be used with the file provider, refer to the [reference page](/docs/references/static-configuration.md).
+A list of all options that can be used with the HTTP provider, refer to the [reference page](/docs/references/static-configuration.md).

 ``` box=tip